 By studying Zoology with us you’ll gain the invaluable skills and experience you need to work in a wide range of sectors, with a combination of lab experience and independent research making you an attractive prospect for potential employers.

-The School of Biological Sciences is a close-knit community, with our alumni regularly returning to share their knowledge and experience with current students.
+The Department of Biological Sciences is a close-knit community, with our alumni regularly returning to share their knowledge and experience with current students.

 Fees & funding